tillbiskup/evedata/docs/architecture.rst

 Note: The scalar attributes for ArrayChannelROIs will currently be saved as snapshots regardless of whether the actual ROI has been defined/used.
 Hence, the evedata package needs to decide based on the existence of the actual data whether to create a ROI object and attach it to :class:`ArrayChannelData <evedata.evefile.entities.data.ArrayChannelData>`.

 The calibration parameters are needed to convert the *x* axis of the MCA spectrum into a real energy axis.
-Hence, the :class:`MCAChannelCalibration <evedata.evefile.entities.metadata.MCAChannelCalibration>` class will have methods for performing exactly this conversion.
+Hence, the :class:`MCAChannelCalibration <evedata.evefile.entities.metadata.MCAChannelCalibration>` class has a method :meth:`calibrate() <evedata.evefile.entities.metadata.MCAChannelCalibration.calibrate>` for performing exactly this conversion.
 The relationship between calibrated units (cal) and channel number (chan) is defined as cal=CALO + chan\*CALS + chan^2\*CALQ.
 The first channel in the spectrum is defined as chan=0.
 However, not all MCAs/SDDs have these calibration values: Ketek SDDs seem to not have these values (internal calibration?).

 The real_time and life_time values can be used to get an idea of the amount of pile up occurring, *i.e.* having two photons with same energy within a short time interval reaching the detector being detected as one photon with twice the energy.
 Hence, latest in the radiometry package, distinct methods for this kind of analysis should be implemented.